-Ashindi Maxton is the Co-Director of the Donors of Color Network.
+Ashindi Maxton is the Executive Director of the Donors of Color Network.
 Prior to this role, Ashindi served as an independent strategist and donor advisor in democracy reform, and social and racial justice.
 She has developed funding strategy informing more than $100 million in investments from foundations and individual donors including the Democracy Alliance, the Ford Foundation, and the Women Donors Network.

 In addition to her work in philanthropy, Ashindi has served as the National Policy Director of the NAACP and the National Director of Political Partnerships for SEIU.
 In another life, Ashindi also served as the principal of an arts charter school and as a very happy bilingual Spanish 4th and 5th grade teacher.
 She was also a Fulbright Scholar to the Dominican Republic researching race consciousness in young children.

 Ashindi currently serves on the boards of the Texas Organizing Project, Way to Win, and Voqal USA.
 She was recognized by Inside Philanthropy as “Donor Organizer of the Year” as a member of the co-founding team of the Donors of Color Network.
-She has also been listed three times to Washington Magazine’s “Young and the Guest List” of “forty and under geniuses, visionaries, crusaders and innovators shaping Washington’s future” and the “NAACP Power 40” list of most influential African-Americans under forty.
+She has also been listed three times to Washington Magazine’s “Young and the Guest List” of “forty and under geniuses, visionaries, crusaders and innovators shaping Washington’s future” and the “NAACP Power 40” list of most influential African-Americans under forty

-Hali Lee is the Co-Director of the Donors of Color Network.
 Hali was born in Seoul, South Korea and grew up in Kansas City.
 She graduated from Princeton University, studied Buddhism at Mahidol University in Bangkok, Thailand, and received a Masters in Social Work from New York University.
 Hali has worked in many capacities and served on many boards, often combining a love of learning, the arts and equitable social change.

 Hali is the founder of the Asian Women Giving Circle, which raises resources for Asian American women using the arts to bring about social change in their NYC communities.
 In fifteen years, the Circle has made grants of over one million dollars in support of eighty amazing projects.
 She is part of the co-design team that birthed Philanthropy Together in 2020, built to scale and strengthen the the burgeoning collective giving movement nationally.
 Currently, Hali participates in several philanthropy-sector initiatives, including the Impact Driven Philanthropy Collaborative at the Raikes Foundation, the Momentum Fund, and the decennial Deloitte/ Monitor Institute Philanthropy 2020.